Population Care

 Tanya Albert Henry , Contributing News Writer

-With more than 18 million veterans in the U.S., it is important for physicians to understand this patient population and its unique needs, especially when it comes to properly caring for veterans’ mental health, according to psychiatrist David Oslin, MD.
+With more than 18 million veterans in the U.S., it is important for physicians to understand this patient population and its particular needs, especially when it comes to properly caring for veterans’ mental health, according to psychiatrist David Oslin, MD.

 Advancing public health